sammyj-me/sammyj-me.github.io/_posts/2021-12-09-3D_Printed_Origami.md

 I joined the two parts (panel-adjusted lithophane and lamp geometries) in an assembly before exporting to a final STL.

 I set up the print and waited ~11 hours to find that my print bed was again a limiting factor in creating a "successful" lamp.
 Everything printed smoothly but the panels were far too thick in order to fold.
 The thinness of the creases were still too thick to fold.
 My lamp print ended up cracking as I attempted to fold it.

-Without a large-format printer I decided to call it a time for this project.
+The base layer was too thick.

+I adjusted the 3D model such that the base layer of plastic was only 0.05mm, exactly like the "Spring into Action" model.
+After printing, it successfully collapsed.

+I attempted a 2nd folding lithophane lamp, this time adding graphics of my sister's beloved boy band, BTS.
+After importing the SolidWorks and making the aforementioned adjustments, I sent the model to my printer and successfully created another lamp.

 Things I learned:
 - SolidWorks STL manipulation
-- 3D print tuning
+- FDM print tuning

-- FDM printing limitations
+Other applications of 3D printing origami is creating a low cost method to "test" folds.
+There are extremely intricate crease patterns on some models such as the scales of Ryujin 2.1, a Chinese style dragon designed by Kamiya Satoshi.
+Folders that attempt this model must use specific low-thickness paper that is malleable but also rigid enough to keep shape and not tear.
+These materials can get expensive--it might be benefical if folders are able to practice collapsing intricate folds on low-risk materials that are also easily replicable or iterable (with CAD).